NagyDezso/NVARC/README.md

 The solution is described in the [paper](nvarc_2025.pdf) and consists of three main components:

-- Multi stage synthetic data generation;
+- Multi-stage synthetic data generation pipeline;
 - Improved version of the ARChitects solution that won the [ARC Prize competition in 2024](https://www.kaggle.com/competitions/arc-prize-2024);
 - Improved version of Tiny Recursive Models by Alexia Jolicoeur-Martineau.